 Morrisons Mushroom Wellington

 These are gorgeous.
 Again, best cut open, with a bit of soy sauce on the mushroomy bit.
-I have one once or twice a week with lots of broccoli and asparagus.
+And lots of broccoli and asparagus!

 Sainsbury's Love Your Veg vegan burger